 The following are five of the best options for day trips on a Bora Bora vacation.
 Take them as suggestions to spice up your once-in-a-lifetime stay on this exotic island.

-Dive for Black Pearls like a Tahitian
+Dive for Cultural Pearls like a Tahitian

-French Polynesia’s economy thrives off two industries: tourism and black pearls.
-French Polynesia became known for its exceptional pearls in the late 19th century and the popularity of black pearls depleted much of the oyster population by the mid-20th century.
+French Polynesia’s economy thrives off two industries: tourism and Tahitian cultural pearls.
+French Polynesia became known for its exceptional pearls in the late 19th century and the popularity of pearls depleted much of the oyster population by the mid-20th century.
 Understanding that the continuation of overfishing would mean certain ecological devastation, the French Polynesian government enlisted a Japanese pearl oyster technician to help them develop the first French Polynesian pearl farm.
 In 1965, the government harvested 1,000 pearls, proving the experiment a success.
 Since that time, all pearl production has been done on farms, as it’s too costly and damaging to the environment to rely on wild oysters for pearls.

 In fact, if you think you’ll find a pearl by randomly searching oysters, think again.
 Only around one in 15,000 oysters have a pearl in the wild.
 You have a greater chance of winning an Oscar than of finding a pearl within one randomly selected oyster on the ocean floor.

 Luckily, you don’t have to randomly search the ocean floor to find a pearl.
 Instead, you can take an excursion to a pearl oyster farm and dive for pearls like a local craftsperson would.
-Don’t worry about reading up on pearl farming and extraction prior to your Islands of Tahiti vacation.
+Don’t worry about reading up on pearl farming and extraction prior to your The Islands of Tahiti vacation.
 The farm workers will explain pearl farming and production to you, so you’ll be well equipped to dive beneath the waves and find a line of oysters just right for pearls.

 After learning about pearl farming and diving to collect oysters from a farm line, you’ll be allowed to pry open a chosen oyster and collect a pearl to take home as a souvenir.
-Black pearls are extremely important to Tahitians so this excursion gives you a glimpse into one of their most valued practices.
+Cultural pearls are extremely important to Tahitians so this excursion gives you a glimpse into one of their most valued practices.
 It also gifts you with one of the most exquisite items you could ask for.

-Dive for Your Tahitian Pearl Bora Bora
+Bora Bora: Dive for Your Tahitian Pearl Bora Bora

 Enjoy a Romantic Sunset Cruise and Dinner

 If you visit Bora Bora, there’s a good chance you’ll be traveling with your special someone.
 Whether spouses or long-term partners or even just new paramours, Bora Bora attracts couples of all kinds.
 It’s no accident that Bora Bora is one of the most popular honeymoon destinations on the planet.
 People wanting to enjoy the bliss of their recent marriage seek out Earth’s closest approximation of heavenly paradise.
-Bora Bora crosses off all the fantasy checklists of an ideal romantic Islands of Tahiti vacation.
+Bora Bora crosses off all the fantasy checklists of an ideal romantic The Islands of Tahiti vacation.
 The island boasts white-sand beaches, crystal blue waters, and warm weather all year round.

 A visit to Bora Bora during a honeymoon or other romantic getaway turns the island into a hallowed destination forever enshrining your love.
 It ignites you and your partner’s passion and is a perfect environment to make new memories and deepen your relationship.
 All the while, you’ll also be enjoying one of the world’s foremost tropical destinations.